 The Importance of Legal Counsel

-Your absolute best practice is to hire a Houston medicare fraud defense attorney as soon as you start taking patients who are on Medicare.
+Your absolute best practice is to hire a Medicare attorney as soon as you start taking patients who are on Medicare.
 This way, you’ll receive special guidance before you start about common pitfalls in billing and other practices.
 You’ll also have an expert on hand who can review your practices as you go to let you know you’re doing everything above-board.

 Common Medicare Mistakes

-In lieu of personalized advice, here are several common mistakes practitioners make when providing services to patients on Medicare.
+In lieu of personalized advice from a Medicare fraud lawyer, here are several common mistakes practitioners make when providing services to patients on Medicare.
 As you might imagine, these errors may have a profit motive in mind, or they might be the result of a simple accident.

 - Accurately describing all services.
 Medicare does not cover all medical care your patients can receive.
 Because of this, it’s important to provide clear and accurate diagnoses in your records, along with a clear explanation of the medical necessity of a given procedure.
 (Different states have different definitions of medical necessity for different procedures.)
 Attempting to “fudge” information about what services you provided and why — even if you’re doing so to try to get more services covered, for the good of your patient — is Medicare fraud.

+Medicare fraud is a serious issue and can lead to hefty fines for those who are caught.
+It could be anything from falsifying information on a claim to lying about patient eligibility for Medicare.
 If you or your office is accused of Medicare fraud, don’t go it alone.
-Hiring a good Houston federal defense lawyer to handle your case, as soon as the allegation is made, is vital to coming out on top.
+Hiring a healthcare fraud lawyer to handle your case, as soon as the allegation is made, is vital to coming out on top.